Conveuropean logo

 Snow in sandymount

-The last week of November we were surprised in Ireland by a "cold snap" that really lower the temperature in the country and was followed by heavy snow falling.
-I love to walk under the snow and this time I had the chance to do it a couple of times going to work and going back home.
-I took this picture in Sandymount on the weekend just after the first snow fall took place.
+The last week of November, we were surprised in Ireland by a "cold snap" that really lowered the temperature in the country and was followed by heavy snowfall.
+I love to walk in the snow, and this time I had the chance to do it a couple of times going to work and coming back home.
+I took this picture in Sandymount on the weekend just after the first snowfall.

 James Larking in deserted O'Connell Street

-O'Connell Street is probably the busiest street in Dublin at any given time with buses coming and going to every corner of the city, pedestrians crossing and meeting at the spire and taxis waiting for passengers.
-It is almost a privilege to see it completely deserted as you can observe in this picture.
-Some years ago while I was living in Ireland I had to go one time to a public office in the city center and I tried to arrive as soon as they were opening.
-The sun was just coming up and the street looked so empty that I decided to take this shot.
-It was not intended, but I got the James Larking statue on the spotlight.
-He was a trade union leader and socialist activist and there is a picture honoring him in the middle of this famous street.
+O'Connell Street is probably the busiest street in Dublin at any given time with buses coming and going to every corner of the city, pedestrians crossing and meeting at the spire, and taxis waiting for passengers.
+It is almost a privilege to see it completely deserted, as you can observe in this picture.
+Some years ago, while I was living in Ireland, I had to go once to a public office in the city center, and I tried to arrive as soon as it was opening.
+The sun was just coming up, and the street looked so empty that I decided to take this shot.
+It was not intended, but I captured the James Larking statue in the spotlight.
+He was a trade union leader and socialist activist, and there is a picture honoring him in the middle of this famous street.

 Sunrise in Sandymount

 In this first weekend of June I decided to go to Scandinavia for the first time.
-I had to get up early and when I went to take the bus to go to the airport I saw this nice sunrise in the Sandymount beach.
+I had to get up early, and when I went to take the bus to the airport, I saw this nice sunrise on the Sandymount beach.

 Lousy Paparazzi, IFI, Dublin

-Today I realised that I would a really lousy paparazzi :).
-The story is I went to the IFI (Irish Film Institute) to see the Japanese movie Okuribito (Departures, vert good by the way) and then suddendly I saw there were a lot people taking pictures with flashes.
+Today I realised that I was a really lousy paparazzi :).
+The story is I went to the IFI (Irish Film Institute) to see the Japanese movie Okuribito (Departures, very good by the way) and then suddenly I saw there were a lot of people taking pictures with flashes.
 It took me some minutes to realise that they were actually taking pictures of Bono, the lead singer from U2.
-Instinctively I grab my phone and tried to take a picture and well ... you can see the result here ... no comments.
+Instinctively I grabbed my phone and tried to take a picture, and well... you can see the result here... no comments.

 Last Supper Dublin's Italian Quarter